KorvinM/wp_admin_bar-greet/README.md

 ##Usage

 In the WordPress Dashboard, the setting is added to the bottom of Settings>General.
-The default 'Howdy' greeting is retained until entering a setting.
-Saving with nothing entered will remove the greeting text.
+The default 'Howdy' greeting is retained until saving a setting.
+Saving qn empty setting will remove the greeting text.

 ##Todo
 * ~~cleanup on uninstall~~